 None of the details above are final, Harries cautioned.

 A new committee of three teachers and three principals or assistant principals, called a Talent Council, will convene to oversee how the money is spent.
 That committee will have the final say.

 School officials called the TIF gift the “largest national recognition” of its reform drive so far.

 While some aspects of reform have generated controversy, the city’s tack with teachers—working with them rather than fighting with them to produce changes in a landmark contract—has become a model cited nationwide for how other cities can improve the schools.
-Sources of praise have ranged from teacher-union-bashers at the Wall Street Journal editorial page to the education policy centrists at The New York Times to pro-union reform skeptics like Diane Ravitch.
+Sources of praise have included education policy centrists at The New York Times and pro-union reform skeptics like Diane Ravitch.
 Click here for the latest example.
 New Haven’s teachers agreed to make it easier for the district to get rid of the lowest performers—and to judge them based on a mix of test scores and other factors—while the city agreed to include teachers in the evaluation process and to offer support for struggling teachers to improve rather than fail and leave the system.